Little Acorns Pre-School

 Training

-Our staff undertake a range of training in learning, development and SEN Special Educational Needs and are qualified/experienced within early years care and education.
-They seek to continually improve, with continuous personal and professional development high on their agenda.
-Courses include Dingley’s Promise Inclusion training, Sensory Processing, communication and signing and understanding emotional development and trauma.
-They attend regular SENCo Local Area Network meetings, to stay informed of current practice and guidelines.
+Little Acorns has been awarded the Dingley’s promise Mark of Achievement for being recognised as an inclusion friendly setting.
+Our staff undertake a range of training in learning, development and SEN (Special Educational Needs).
+They seek to continually improve their awareness and skills with continuous personal and professional development.
+Courses include sensory processing, communication, signing, understanding emotional development and effects from trauma.
+We attend regular SENCo Local Area Network meetings, to stay informed of current practice and guidelines.
 Staff also share this information at staff meetings, so that as a team we develop together.

 Transitions